-A day of community resilience and recovery through art.
+A day of community resilience and recovery through art on June 11th from 12 to 6pm.
 Longfellow Community Council is organizing an interactive art experience in the heart of downtown Longfellow.
 There will be 20 vendors, art workshops open to all (registration below), musical performances, food trucks, and kids art activities.

 Local makers, creatives, artists, and more will be at Moon Palace Books throughout Solace at the Palace offering services, selling wares and showcasing their art.

 Prints and originals of digital and mixed media art pieces and stickers.
 Community murals for display. @ricardo.ricardo.perez

 Large woven cocoon/womb/nest-like spaces made out of wild-harvested willow.
 See some some of the work on Kelly’s website or Instagram: @cheeriup

 Patricia Olga Peuschold

 Vintage & antique amulets, medallions, charms, & momentos on Rosary Chain of Gemstones, wood, metal, or horn.

 Incense blending bar and custom botanical perfumes